bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-overview-2.png"/>
 </p><br>

-From left to right, you can see the list of users in the session, the chat area, the presentation area (where the current presenter can update), and one shared web cam (you can have as many, such as sixteen webcams, shared in a session depending on the bandwidth of users).
+From left to right, you can see the list of users in the session, the chat area, the presentation area (where the current presenter can update), and one shared web cam (you can share as many webcams as bandwidth allows), and the whiteboard tools.

-## Using BigBlueButton on mobile devices.
+## Using BigBlueButton on mobile devices

-BigBlueButton runs with the mobile browser.
-Again, there is on mobile app for your users to install before they can join a session.
+BigBlueButton runs with the mobile browser on your phone.
+There is no mobile app to download and install on your phone or tablet.

-We recommend iOS 12.2+ and Android 6.0+.
-To join a session, just click a link and Android Chrome and BigBlueButton will load in the browser.
-Similary, when you click a link iOS,  Safari mobile will open and load the BigBlueButton client.
+BigBlueButton runs on iOS version 12.2+ and Android version 6.0+.
+To join a session, click a link within the browser and, like the desktop, the browser will download and run the BigBlueButton HTMl5 client.

 Here's a screen shot of BigBlueButton running on an iOS phone.